FlavioFalcao/3D-OpenGL-Game-1/README.md

 $ make

--This will complile the program and produce an executable file named "Game".
+This will complile the program and produce an executable file named "Game".

 Running Process